Revealing the diversity of Type IIn supernova progenitors through their environments: Data

 \subsection{Pinpointing the SN locations}

 The SN positions on the HST images were carefully determined.
 Several SNe have had their explosion sites or progenitors identified within HST imaging, including SN~1961V \citep{2011Kochanek,2019Patton}, SN~1997bs \citep{1999VanDyk,2000VanDyk}, SN~1998S \citep{2012Mauerhan}, SN~1999el \citep{2002Li}, SN~2005gl \citep{2007Gal-Yam}, SN~2005ip \citep{2020Fox}, SN~2006gy \citep{2015Fox}, SN~2009ip \citep{2022Smith,2010Smith}, SN~2010bt \citep{2018EliasRosa}, SN~2010jl \citep{2011Smith,2024Niu}, SN~2015bh \citep{2016EliasRosa}, SN~2016jbu \citep{2018Kilpatrick}, and SN~2021adxl \citep{2024Brennan}.
 These HST images served as our astrometric reference frames.
-For SN~1978K \citep{1993Ryder}, SN~2008J \citep{2012Taddia}, SN~2010jj \citep{2021Schulze}, SN~2013gc \citep{2019Reguitti}, and SN~2015bf \citep{2021Lin}, we used post-explosion imaging obtained from ground-based telescopes to determine the SN site.
-We performed astrometric transformations as detailed in \citet{2025Niu}.
+For SN~1978K \citep{1993Ryder}, SN~2010jj \citep{2021Schulze}, SN~2013gc \citep{2019Reguitti}, and SN~2015bf \citep{2021Lin}, post-explosion imaging obtained from ground-based telescopes were taken to determine the SN site.
+Astrometric transformations were performed as detailed in \citet{2025Niu}.
 The uncertainties of transformation were typically $<1$ pixels for HST-to-HST alignments and 2--4 pixels for for ground-based-telescope-to-HST alignments.
 At the distances of our SN sample, 1 HST pixel corresponds to 1--15~pc.
 For SN~2017hcc, it was still bright on the HST images analyzed in this work, from which we directly obtained the SN position.
-For all other SNe, we validated the WCS using the python package \textsc{twirl} \citep{2010Lang,2022Garcia} with \textit{Gaia} reference stars.
+For all other SNe, theirs WCS were validated using the python package \textsc{twirl} \citep{2010Lang,2022Garcia} with \textit{Gaia} reference stars.
 The resulting uncertainties were comparable to those from ground-based-telescope-to-HST transformations.